 RBC Capital sees a long runway for Apple (NASDAQ:AAPL) stock.

 “We think AAPL could be a major beneficiary of AI and VR/AR-related trends, which could generate significant tailwinds for its services business,” it writes.
 It notes that the latest iPhones are equipped with the ability to recognize patterns, make predictions and learn from experiences.

 What’s even more interesting is that by 2025 we could be looking at the first real “iPhone generation.”
 2025 is 18 years from the launch of the first iPhone.

 For people who grew up with iOS devices, Apple could have data on every app a person installed, on every flight, book and purchase, as well as academic records, health statistics, family background and more.

 Now imagine an AI trained on this data set.
 “This AI would truly be a ‘personal’ assistant.
 A hyper-customized neural network that would be so powerful, it would make an existing services pool very strong and usher in a host of new offerings that can only be imagined” says the firm.
 Get the AAPL Stock Research Report.

-That makes this one of the best stocks to buy in the chip sector is that it is pretty much a guaranteed winner of future tech trends.
+SNPS is one of the best stocks to buy in the chip sector because it is pretty much a guaranteed winner of future tech trends.
 Someone needs to design AI chips and that someone is Synopsys (NASDAQ:SNPS).

 Synopsys is essentially an “arms dealer” for AI and all things chip related says RBC Capital.